-Popes and Patriarchs may, as I described in an earlier post, have declined to convey episkope to a candidate unable to recite the whole Psalter memoriter.
+There were times and places where Popes and Patriarchs declined to convey episkope to a candidate unable to recite the whole Psalter memoriter.
 It remains true that not very many of us could deliver very many of the psalms from memory.
-Perhaps some of us could repeat just one psalm perfectly; partly because it consists of but two verses; partly because it is the psalm which concludes our Sunday Evening public worship, being by custom the concluding element in the service of Benediction as it commonly is done in this Atlantic Archipelago.
+Perhaps some of us could repeat just one psalm perfectly; partly because it consists of but two verses; partly because it is the psalm which concludes Traditional Sunday Evening public worship, being by custom the concluding element in the service of Benediction as it commonly was done in this Atlantic Archipelago.

 Byzantine Christians may be familiar with ps 116/117 as the last of the psalms in the Saturday Vespers with which Byzantines begin the celebration of the Lord's Day.
-Really elderly Latins might recall that right at the end of the Easter Vigil, as it was celebrated in those far off days before Dr Bugnini, the blood-lust stirring in his heart, rolled up his sleeves and started to sharpen an experimental knife, this was the psalm of the vestigial First Vespers of Easter with which that service concluded.
+Really elderly Latins might recall that right at the end of the Easter Vigil, as it was celebrated in those far off days before Bugnini got to work, this was the psalm of the vestigial First Vespers of Easter with which that service concluded.
 It is a not inept summary of the Paschal Mystery.

 It opens with one of the commonest words in the psalter: HLLU.
 Most will recognise this as the command which is often combined with an abbreviated form of the Tetragrammaton to give us the form HLLU-YA (Hallelujah; Alleluia).
 And a browse through the three columns in Brown Driver and Briggs suggests that this is noisy word; with suggestions of shouting or crying aloud as you might at a wedding feast or a harvest thanksgiving.
 The context is commonly liturgical.
 But in this psalm the text proceeds rather unusually: HLLU ET-YHWH KL GOIM means "Praise YHWH all Gentiles".
-It is not common to find a term which is most at home with the chosen people as they worship God in the exclusivity of their Temple being applied to unclean Gentiles.
-Not surprisingly, the Rabbi from Tarsus, whose festival we celebrate today and whose Year we have just kept, refers this to the eschatological glorifying of God for His mercy by the Gentiles; in which his teaching is in the rabbinic mainstream (cf R. Kimchi "This psalm ... belongs to the days of the Messiah ... the Gentiles shall worship YHWH") except for the fact that S Paul, converted today so that he might be the great Apostle of the Gentiles, believes this part of the Eschaton to be even now fulfilled.
+It is not common to find a term which is most at home with the chosen people as they worship God in the exclusivity of their Temple being applied to the unclean Gentiles beyond the Soreg.
+Not surprisingly, the Rabbi from Tarsus, whose festival we celebrate today, refers this to the eschatological glorifying of God for His mercy by the Gentiles; in which his teaching is in the rabbinic mainstream (cf R. Kimchi "This psalm ... belongs to the days of the Messiah ... the Gentiles shall worship YHWH") except for the fact that S Paul believes this part of the Eschaton to be even now fulfilled.